Skip to main content

 HOW COST IS CALCULATED

-A 60-minute meeting with five people each costing £50 per hour equals £250 per meeting.
+A useful exercise is to work out the true cost of a recurring meeting: a 60-minute meeting with five people each costing £50 per hour equals £250 per meeting.
 If this meeting runs weekly, that is £13,000 per year from a single recurring meeting.
-Surfaces this kind of number during a discovery session is often a significant moment for clients who have never thought of meetings as a cost centre.
+Surfacing this kind of number during a discovery session is often a significant moment for clients who have never thought of meetings as a cost centre.

 A NOTE ON MEETING VS MANUAL TASK